Seeing a psychologist

 My current fee is $200 for each 50-minute session.
 This rate is aligned with the guidelines set by the BC Psychological Association.

 Payment is due at the time of the appointment.
-It can be made by cash, cheque, debit, or credit card.
+It can be made by cash or cheque.

 Are services covered by the provincial Medical Services Plan (MSP)?